saltsa/covid-cert/README.md

-# EU certificate verification in browser
+# EU health certificate verification in browser

 Application uses browser Camera or Barcode API to take a picture.
 This version only supports Certificates signed by "The Social Insurance Institution of Finland" public key.

 ## Installation

 As the Javascript uses Camera API, it needs TLS.
-Generate certs:
+Generate certs.
+ALso, fetch list of public keys used for verification.

 ```
 go run $(go env GOROOT)/src/crypto/tls/generate_cert.go -ca -host localhost -ecdsa-curve P256
+curl -o list_of_keys.json https://verifier-api.coronacheck.nl/v4/verifier/public_keys
 ```

 Compile: